renato-viana/renato-viana/README.md

 ## 👋 Hi there!
 I'm <a href="https://linkedin.com/in/renato-borges-viana"><img src="https://img.shields.io/badge/-Renato%20Borges%20Viana-0077B5?style=flat&logo=Linkedin&logoColor=white"/></a> :brazil:

-💼 Bringing the versatility of the Java and Golang ecosystems to your project!
+💼 Bringing the versatility of the Java ecosystems to your project!

-👨‍💻 Java and Golang Backend Developer with experience in Spring Framework and REST API development.
+👨‍💻 Java Developer with experience in Spring Framework and REST API development.

 💻 Specialized in the Spring ecosystem (Spring Boot, Spring Security, Spring Data, Spring Batch, Spring MVC) for building scalable and robust applications.

 🧪 Committed to creating innovative and scalable solutions with a focus on reliable testing and TDD methodology.

-🔍 Always seeking stimulating challenges and dedicated to continuous growth within the Java and Golang ecosystems.
+🔍 Always seeking stimulating challenges and dedicated to continuous growth within the Java ecosystems.

 🚀 Let's connect!